balmas/cts-handles/proposal.md

 We could establish some Best Practices for registering Handles for CTS-Identified texts.
 (E.g. If a Text Provider wants to return a CTS URN, and replace it with a newer version, they should get a new Handle for the newer text and update the mappings they send to the CTS Proxy Provider to have them redirect to the newer Handle.)

-## CTS Functionality with Namespace-specific Handle Governance
+## Scenario 2: CTS Functionality with Namespace-specific Handle Governance
 In this scenario the Proxy Server maps CTS URNs to CTS API Endpoints that offer the requested text.
 The Proxy Service can return any of the base CTS Endpoint URL or the specific API URLs to retrieve the text from the endpoint.
 The reason to support both would allow for existing CTS API Client code to work as well as for non CTS-aware clients to just get whatever is provided from the API endpoint.
 CTS-aware clients of the Proxy Service can use the CTS API Endpoints directly to make decisions about text to retrieve when multiple are available.

 The Proxy Service Mapping is done based upon CTS Namespace to Handle Prefix, delegating responsibility for mappings within a Namespace to the Handle Service provider.
 CTS Namespace Owners run Handle Servers which manage the URNs under their namespace(s), registering a Handle Prefix per Namespace and using Handle Templates to map URNs automatically to the CTS API Endpoints that provide the texts.
 Individual publishers of texts under a managed namespace can submit their endpoints to the Namespace provider and request Handles for their texts.
 Namespace owners who want their texts available via the CTS Handle Proxy submit their prefixes to the Proxy Service Provider.